SakeebHossain/UTSC-Timetable-Filler/README.md

 # UTSC-Timetable-Filler
-Finds courses based on user specifications.
+A webscraper that finds courses at UTSC based on day of the week, start time, semester, year, and breadth requirement.
+Scrapes from http://www.utsc.utoronto.ca/~registrar/scheduling/timetable.